DaClownie/journal-app/LEARNING_PLAN.md

 ## Phase 1: Single Entry Form

-**Status:** Not Started
+**Status:** Complete

 **Goals:**

-- Build a form where users can type a journal entry
+- ✅ Build a form where users can type a journal entry
-- Display the entry below the form
+- ✅ Display the entry below the form
-- Learn component basics
+- ✅ Learn component basics

 **React Concepts:**